Sign In Sign Up

 • Remaining Principal Outstanding: $0.25M

 Current Status: In July 2024, the transfer of property ownership had been finalized and the new borrower assumed the principal balance outstanding, resulting in the loan becoming current.
 A three-month interest reserve was established by the new borrower.
-Additionally, the new borrower would need to adhere to the monthly payment schedule stipulated by the loan.
+Additionally, the new borrower was required to adhere to the monthly payment schedule stipulated by the loan.
 The maturity date of the new loan was November 1st 2024, providing the new borrower with five months to finish the construction and either refinance or sell the property.
 In November 2024, Sharestates advised that the new borrower associated with the property located at 2604 North College Avenue had not made interest payments in October 2024 and had been unresponsive to Sharestates’ outreach efforts.
 Sharestates was actively working to establish communication with the borrower.
 If the associated loan remained delinquent, the account could reach 90 days of delinquency on December 1st.
 At that point, Sharestates would be able to initiate legal action by issuing a notice of default in an attempt to encourage borrower responsiveness and facilitate repayment of the missed interest payments.
 Following these efforts, Sharestates and the borrower signed an extension agreement, establishing a new maturity date of April 8, 2025, while maintaining all other terms from the original agreement.
 The borrower for the property at 2604 North College Avenue successfully remitted all outstanding past-due interest payments on February 15, 2025 and is currently working on completing the property’s construction.
 In March 2025, we were informed by Sharestates, that the borrower for the property requires approximately seven additional months to complete construction and pursue either a refinance or sale of the property.
 As such, Sharestates and the borrower intend to execute an extension agreement, setting a new maturity date approximately seven months beyond the current April 30, 2025 maturity, while preserving all other terms of the original agreement.
-As a result, the expected payoff is no longer anticipated in April.
 Interest continues to accrue at 12.50% APY on the outstanding principal balance.
+In June 2025, we were informed by Sharestates, that the borrower for the property has requested a 6-month extension with all existing terms remaining unchanged.
+The extension terms are currently being finalized.

 Gas Pos: Exposure to a senior corporate loan